mr-tony-stark/fintech-core/docs/00-overview/storo-vs-mojaloop.md

-# Storo Nucleus vs Mojaloop Hub — Visual Contrast
+# Storo Nucleus vs Mojaloop Hub - Visual Contrast

-This note shows how **Storo** is *inspired by* Mojaloop while keeping a **modular, rail‑agnostic nucleus**.
+This note shows how **Storo** is *inspired by* Mojaloop while keeping a **modular, rail-agnostic nucleus**.
 Two diagrams:
 1) Component landscape comparison
-2) Transaction flow (Request‑to‑Pay) mapped to each architecture
+2) Transaction flow (Request-to-Pay) mapped to each architecture

 ---